-Punting is a truly timeless, and eccentric idyllic pleasure where you sit and enjoy a ride down the river while admiring the wildlife and Cambridge University sights around you.
+Punting in Cambridge is a truly timeless and eccentric idyllic pleasure where you sit and enjoy a ride down the river while admiring the wildlife and Cambridge University sights around you.
 Keep in mind that the punt boat has a flat bottom with a square-cut bow.
-It is designed for use on shallow water and small rivers.
-This can be risky for pets unless they can sit completely still during the ride.
+It is designed for use in shallow water and small rivers.
+It can be risky for pets unless they can sit completely still during the ride.
 Everyone on a punt must sit close to the centre, and the boat is low enough for your hand to touch the water.
 If you have a jumpy dog who tends to bounce around, then punting may not be for them.

-A guided tour with other tourists might not allow your pet to join.
-This is because some people do not feel comfortable sitting too close to a pet, especially if they have any allergies.
+Some people feel uncomfortable sitting too close to a pet, especially if they have any allergies.
+Hence, a guided tour with other tourists might not allow your pet to join in some cases.
 Your chauffeur will let you know if your pet can be allowed or not.
-If you really want your pet to join, there are pet-friendly companies, or you can hire a private punting tour just for your group.
+If you are adamant about your pet joining you in punting, you can hire a private punting tour just for your group.
 You will still have a skilled chauffeur to do all the hard work while you kick back and enjoy yourself.
 This way, there will be more space on the punt for your dog to lie down and stretch.

 Well behaved small canines are more comfortable to bring on a punting tour, whereas big breed dogs can be a challenge.
 Make sure they are not frightened or too excited during the ride.
 There might be ducks and swans swimming in the river.
 While you enjoy the architectural excellence of the College buildings, these little creatures gliding in the river attract children and pets.
 There are chances for your pet dogs and cats to get zealous with the picturesque and serene environment.
 Make sure that they are under control.
 Make sure that you have packed enough food for your pets before heading on for a punting.